- Email: email@example.com

 - Supervisor: Professor Abigail Harrison Moore, Laura Bell (Royal Armouries), Jen Kaines (Royal Armouries)

 I am currently undertaking an AHRC-funded Collaborative Doctoral Award with the University of Leeds and the Royal Armouries.
 My research focuses on exploring the ethical dilemmas faced by institutions formulating access policies for public collections that are restricted by law.
 As the national museum for arms and armour, a large proportion of objects in the Royal Armouries collections are not only subject to museum policy but also to parliamentary legislation on offensive weaponry and harmful materials.
 I am thus analysing the existing policy and legislative frameworks regulating these collections, and the current procedures employed by the organisation’s registrars to facilitate access to them.
-To place these efforts in context, I am also examining the ethical principles underpinning the Armouries’ historical endeavours to facilitate public access to its collections and assess the impact of these legacies on the museum’s contemporary policies.The ultimate objective of this PhD is to shape future strategies in managing restricted collections at the Royal Armouries and throughout the museum sector more widely.
+To place these efforts in context, I am also examining the ethical principles underpinning the Armouries’ endeavours to facilitate public access to its collections and assessing the impact of these legacies on the museum’s contemporary policies.The ultimate objective of this PhD is to shape future strategies in managing restricted collections at the Royal Armouries and throughout the museum sector more widely.

 I graduated from the University of Oxford with a BA in History in 2017.
 I then gained an MA in Art Gallery and Museum Studies from the University of Leeds in 2019.
 It was during the latter course that I developed an interest in pursuing further research into museums, particularly collections management, museum research, and their historical development.
 Before starting my PhD I worked in a variety of roles in the museum and cultural heritage sector.
 This includes a year I spent conducting the Money Collection Project Placement at Leeds Museums and Galleries, where I was responsible for documenting and reorganising its numismatic collections ahead of its ‘Money Talks’ exhibition.
 I was also a Library and Archives Assistant at the Royal Armouries, where I conducted research into its archives and collections for the HLF-funded Royal Small Arms Factory (Enfield) Roll of Honour Project.